-- 1) Except as provided in Sentences (2) to (5), buildings shall comply with - a) the prescriptive or trade-off requirements in Subsections 9.36.2. to 9.36.4., - b) the performance requirements in Subsection 9.36.5., - c) notwithstanding Article 1.1.1.1. of Division A of the NECB, the NECB, or - d) Subsection 9.36.6. - 2) Subsections 9.36.2. to 9.36.4. apply to - a) buildings of residential occupancy to which Part 9 applies, - b) buildings containing business and personal services, mercantile or low-hazard industrial occupancies to which Part 9 applies whose combined total floor area does not exceed 300 m2, excluding parking garages that serve residential occupancies, and - c) buildings containing a mix of the residential and non-residential occupancies described in Clauses (a) and (b). - 3) Subsections 9.36.5. and 9.36.6. apply only to - a) houses with or without a secondary suite, and - b) buildings containing only dwelling units and common spaces whose total floor area does not exceed 20% of the total floor area of the building.
+- 1) Except as provided in Sentences (2) to (8), buildings shall comply with - a) the prescriptive or trade-off requirements in Subsections 9.36.2. to 9.36.4., - b) the performance requirements in Subsection 9.36.5., - c) notwithstanding Article 1.1.1.1. of Division A of the NECB, the NECB, or - d) Subsection 9.36.6. - 2) Subsections 9.36.2. to 9.36.4. apply to - a) buildings of residential occupancy to which Part 9 applies, - b) buildings containing business and personal services, mercantile or low-hazard industrial occupancies to which Part 9 applies whose combined total floor area does not exceed 300 m2, excluding parking garages that serve residential occupancies, and - c) buildings containing a mix of the residential and non-residential occupancies described in Clauses (a) and (b). - 3) Except as permitted in Sentence (7), buildings described in Clauses (a) and (b) shall comply with Subsection 9.36.6.: - a) houses with or without a secondary swite including their common spaces, and - b) except for common spaces in a house with a secondary suite, buildings containing only dwelling units and common spaces whose total floor area does not exceed 20% of the total floor area of the building.

-4) Buildings containing non-residential occupancies whose combined total floor area exceeds 300 m2 or medium-hazard industrial occupancies shall comply with the NECB.

-5) Buildings or portions of buildings that are not conditioned spaces, and residential buildings that are not intended for use in the winter months on a continuing basis, are exempted from the requirements of this Section.
-(See Note A-9.36.1.3.(5).)
+- 4) Buildings containing non-residential occupancies whose combined total floor area exceeds 300 m2 or medium-hazard industrial occupancies shall comply with the NECB. - 5) Buildings or portions of buildings that are not conditioned spaces, and residential buildings that are not intended for use in the winter months on a continuing basis, are exempted from the requirements of this Section.